 I remember the teacher who began it for me.
 My year 10/11 Chemistry teacher, Mr. Evans.
 We’ve all got a teacher like that in our past, I suspect.
 The one who pushed a button in our brain we didn’t even know was there, who showed us what we were capable of.

-And then at University, my research supervisor (who shall remain mysteriously anonymous as it’s a running joke that I never tell anyone where I went to University) so we’ll call him Dr S. He’s the one who trained me to think like a Scientist and stretched my brain further than I thought it could reach.
-I didn't really know what my intellectual limits were until Dr S took me to them.
+And then at University, my research supervisor was the person who trained me to think like a Scientist and stretched my brain further than I thought it could reach.
+I didn't really know what my intellectual limits were until he took me to them.

 The point is, these three guys will be with me for the rest of my life.
 The impact they had on me is profound and can’t be understated.
-I’m a very happy person who loves what he does and I’m so grateful I was put on this path by those guys.
-That’s why I’m a teacher, because I want to make a difference to other people, the way Mr Evans, Mr Miller and Dr S made a difference to me.
+I’m a very happy person who loves what he does and I’m so grateful I was put on this path.
+That’s why I’m a teacher, because I want to make a difference to other people, the way they made a difference to me.

 And finally the stock reason